spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - CPU memory accesses are routed to EGA only inside the selected GC aperture.
   - CGA/HGC/Tandy smoke tests still reach their expected video memory paths.
+- Verification:
+  - `Peripherals.sv` now decodes EGA CPU memory access through the exported `ega_mem_map_sel_cfg` value from the Graphics Controller misc register.
+  - The decode covers `A0000h-BFFFFh`, `A0000h-AFFFFh`, `B0000h-B7FFFh`, and
+    `B8000h-BFFFFh`.
+  - CGA, HGC, and Tandy memory selects are gated only while the current CPU address is inside the active EGA aperture, preserving their existing decode outside the selected EGA window.
+  - Full Quartus Analysis & Elaboration must pass before commit; standalone CGA/HGC/Tandy runtime smoke tests are not available in this workspace.

 ### EGA-105 - Add Chain-2 Read/Write Coverage